Wyndham Hotels & Resorts (NYSE:WH) PT Raised to $48.00

-Wyndham Hotels & Resorts (NYSE:WH) had its price objective lifted by investment analysts at Jefferies Financial Group from $40.00 to $48.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-Jefferies Financial Group’s price target points to a potential upside of 10.34% from the company’s current price.
+Wyndham Hotels & Resorts (NYSE:WH) had its price target upped by Jefferies Financial Group from $40.00 to $48.00 in a research report report published on Wednesday, The Fly reports.
+They currently have a buy rating on the stock.
 Jefferies Financial Group also issued estimates for Wyndham Hotels & Resorts’ Q3 2020 earnings at $0.38 EPS and Q1 2021 earnings at $0.40 EPS.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-KBC Group NV boosted its holdings in Wyndham Hotels & Resorts by 0.4% during the 4th quarter.
-KBC Group NV now owns 47,636 shares of the company’s stock valued at $2,992,000 after acquiring an additional 179 shares during the period.
-Oppenheimer Asset Management Inc. boosted its holdings in Wyndham Hotels & Resorts by 3.2% during the 4th quarter.
-Oppenheimer Asset Management Inc. now owns 6,117 shares of the company’s stock valued at $384,000 after acquiring an additional 190 shares during the period.
-Municipal Employees Retirement System of Michigan boosted its holdings in Wyndham Hotels & Resorts by 1.1% during the 4th quarter.
-Municipal Employees Retirement System of Michigan now owns 17,890 shares of the company’s stock valued at $1,124,000 after acquiring an additional 200 shares during the period.
-Mutual of America Capital Management LLC boosted its holdings in Wyndham Hotels & Resorts by 0.3% during the 4th quarter.
-Mutual of America Capital Management LLC now owns 86,246 shares of the company’s stock valued at $5,417,000 after acquiring an additional 216 shares during the period.
-Finally, Ladenburg Thalmann Financial Services Inc. boosted its holdings in Wyndham Hotels & Resorts by 3.4% during the 4th quarter.
-Ladenburg Thalmann Financial Services Inc. now owns 7,378 shares of the company’s stock valued at $456,000 after acquiring an additional 244 shares during the period.
-Hedge funds and other institutional investors own 95.43% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+KBC Group NV boosted its position in shares of Wyndham Hotels & Resorts by 0.4% during the 4th quarter.
+KBC Group NV now owns 47,636 shares of the company’s stock worth $2,992,000 after acquiring an additional 179 shares in the last quarter.
+Oppenheimer Asset Management Inc. boosted its position in shares of Wyndham Hotels & Resorts by 3.2% during the 4th quarter.
+Oppenheimer Asset Management Inc. now owns 6,117 shares of the company’s stock worth $384,000 after acquiring an additional 190 shares in the last quarter.
+Municipal Employees Retirement System of Michigan boosted its position in shares of Wyndham Hotels & Resorts by 1.1% during the 4th quarter.
+Municipal Employees Retirement System of Michigan now owns 17,890 shares of the company’s stock worth $1,124,000 after acquiring an additional 200 shares in the last quarter.
+Mutual of America Capital Management LLC boosted its position in Wyndham Hotels & Resorts by 0.3% in the fourth quarter.
+Mutual of America Capital Management LLC now owns 86,246 shares of the company’s stock valued at $5,417,000 after buying an additional 216 shares in the last quarter.
+Finally, Ladenburg Thalmann Financial Services Inc. boosted its position in Wyndham Hotels & Resorts by 3.4% in the fourth quarter.
+Ladenburg Thalmann Financial Services Inc. now owns 7,378 shares of the company’s stock valued at $456,000 after buying an additional 244 shares in the last quarter.
+Institutional investors and hedge funds own 95.43% of the company’s stock.

 Wyndham Hotels & Resorts, Inc operates as a hotel franchisor worldwide.
 The company licenses its hotel brands, including Super 8, Days Inn, Ramada, Microtel Inn & Suites, La Quinta, Wingate, AmericInn, Hawthorn Suites, The Trademark Collection, and Wyndham to hotel owners in approximately 80 countries.